vuejsdevelopers/printbay/README.md

-# Module 2
+# Full-Stack Vue + Node - Module 2

-Code for the case-study app PrintBay from the course [Enterprise Vue](https://vuejsdevelopers.com/courses/enterprise-vue)
+Code for the case-study app PrintBay.

 ## License

-The code in this repo is only for students of the [Enterprise Vue](https://vuejsdevelopers.com/courses/enterprise-vue) course.
+The code in this repo is only for students of Vue.js Developers.
 Don't share it, put it on GitHub etc.

-## Vagrant

-It's recommended that you use this in conjunction with the [PrintBay Vagrant](https://bitbucket.org/vuejsdevelopers/printbay-vagrant) environment.

 ## Setup

 Follow these setup steps to get your code and software in sync.
-For more details see the Introduction module, video 6.

 #### 1. Install node modules